Smart City Mobility

 Tokyo’s version of an open public platform is called Cpass.io, which connects the Internet of Things (IoT) devices and other sources of big data with government data, to enhance smart applications across Tokyo.

-Cpass allows Tokyo city government or other government agencies to share data with the public and businesses, providing information such as the flow of people or vehicles within the city, accidents, hazards, and sudden climatic changes.
+Cpass allows the Tokyo city government or other government agencies to share data with the public and businesses, providing information such as the flow of people or vehicles within the city, accidents, hazards, and sudden climatic changes.
 Both government and private sector developers can leverage the data to create applications for public use.

-The Ultimate Goal Of Smart City Mobility: Quality Of Life
+The Ultimate Goal of Smart City Mobility: Quality of Life

 The seven cities we reviewed are investing massive resources to transform their transport infrastructure into smart mobility systems.
 What are they getting out of it?